magento/pagebuilder-docs/docs/styling/how-pagebuilder-styles-content.md

             ...
     ```

     As shown, the Row's `inner` element contains all the `style` nodes applied to the Row, not the `main` element.
-So Page Builder applies the `data-pb-styles` attribute to the Row's `inner` element to ensure the proper application of CSS styles.
-For the Heading and Text content types, all the `style` nodes are in the `main` element, so Page Builder applies the `data-pb-styles` attribute to those elements in the DOM.
+So Page Builder applies the `data-pb-style` attribute to the Row's `inner` element to ensure the proper application of CSS styles.
+For the Heading and Text content types, all the `style` nodes are in the `main` element, so Page Builder applies the `data-pb-style` attribute to those elements in the DOM.

 ## Summary